sarang-26/sarang-26.github.io/content/posts/GPU-Utils/index.md

 ---
 title: "Anatomy of Memory Utilisation"
-date: 2023-11-20T09:44:50+01:00
+date: 2023-10-20T09:44:50+01:00
 draft: false
+ShowToc: true
 ---

+To understand, how to train the model efficiently, its very important to understand how the memory is behaving in different training stages.
+In this blog, we will try to understand the anatomy of memory utilisation while training a model.\

 Anatomy of Model Memory while training:

-1. Model Weights
-2. Optimizer states
+1. Optimizer states
-3. Gradients
+2. Gradients
-4. Forward Activation for gradient computation
+3. Forward Activation for gradient computation
-5. Tempory Buffers
+4. Tempory Buffers
-6. Functionality Specific Memory